Paul Dorpat

-Paul Dorpat (born 1938) is an American historian, author, and photographer, specializing in the history of Seattle and Washington state.
-He had a weekly column in the Seattle Times and is the principal historian of HistoryLink.org, a site devoted to Washington state history.
+Paul Dorpat (October 28, 1938 – May 27, 2026) was an American historian, author and photographer, who specialized in the history of Seattle and Washington state.
+He had a weekly column in The Seattle Times and was the principal historian of HistoryLink.org, a site devoted to Washington state history.

+Life and career

-Dorpat was a key figure of Seattle's first underground newspaper, the Helix, which was published from March 23, 1967 until June 11, 1970.
+Born in Grand Forks, North Dakota, on October 28, 1938, Dorpat grew up in Spokane, Washington.
+He was a key figure of Seattle's first underground newspaper, the Helix, which was published from March 23, 1967, until June 11, 1970.
 Dorpat's Times column "Now & Then" ran weekly from January 17, 1982, to December 20, 2019, totaling about 1,800 articles.
-Each week the column paired a historical photo of Seattle with a present-day photo from an identical or similar point of view.
-He has also written numerous books about Seattle.
+Each week the column paired a historical photo of Seattle with an updated photo from an identical or similar point of view.
+He also wrote numerous books about Seattle, including Seattle Now and Then (2018), based on his column, on the Library of Congress bibliography for Seattle.

+Dorpat died in Shoreline, Washington, on May 27, 2026, at the age of 87.